natcap/invest.users-guide/source/sdr.rst

 To avoid overestimation of the LS factor in heterogeneous landscapes, long slope lengths are capped to a value of 333m (Desmet and Govers, 1996; Renard et al., 1997).

-The value of :math:`m`, the length exponent of LS factor, is based on the classical USLE, as discussed in (Oliveira et al., 2013):
+The value of :math:`m`, the length exponent of the LS factor, is based on the classical USLE, as discussed in (Oliveira et al., 2013):

  * :math:`m = 0.2` for slope <= 1%:
  * :math:`m = 0.3` for 1% < slope <= 3.5%